TheMonk2121/ai-dev-tasks/600_archives/docs/CONFIG_REFERENCE.md

 ```

----
+- --

-*This configuration reference provides comprehensive documentation for the DSPy Router system configuration.*
+- This configuration reference provides comprehensive documentation for the DSPy Router system configuration.*